tgrapperon/swift-dependencies-additions/README.md

 ),
 ```

-## A quick tour of theses dependencies
+## A quick tour of the dependencies

 We present here a few of the dependencies currently shipping with the library.
 If you're more interested in experimental abstractions like `AppStorage` or typed `Notification`, you can directly jump to the [Higher-level dependencies](#higher-level-dependencies) section.